Jul 26

 Also known as “braces,” all you need are dark broadfalls and suspenders to really look “plain” to the world.
 “Tabbed” suspenders fit over buttons in your pants, while “clip-on’s” use alligator clips to fasten onto standard pants.
 Tabbed look better but I can’t help thinking of Michael Douglass in “Wall Street”; a lot of ordinary anabapist men I see have clip-on’s.

 I’ve heard the story that there’s a good-hearted ribbing between the Iowa and North Carolina Conservative Quakers about whether thin or wide suspenders is more plain.
 I’ve started to throw my lot in with Iowa and have gotten the three-quarter inch suspenders.
-(Fashionistas will remember that thin suspenders were popular with a certain kind of high school geek in the mid-1980s–think Cameron in _Ferris Beuler’s Day Off_; fair disclosure requires that I admit that I wore them around Cheltenham High).
+(Fashionistas will remember that thin suspenders were popular with a certain kind of high school geek in the mid-1980s – think Cameron in Ferris Beuler’s Day Off; fair disclosure requires that I admit that I wore them around Cheltenham High).
 Again Gohn Brothers:

 • #550T 3/4″ tab.
 Black: $7.98